 10. You’re almost done, and you haven’t broken a sweat!
 All that’s left to do is create an Ending that closes the loop with your attendees.

-You can adjust settings in the floater menu.
+You can adjust settings in the right-hand Question menu.
 Social sharing icons and the retake button won’t appear in Chat, but you can keep them if you’re planning on using this typeform elsewhere.

 When you’re happy with your typeform, go ahead and hit Publish, in the top right corner of the Create panel.
 Try this typeform out below!